8 walks between 5 and 16 miles in the Calais area suitable for day trips by ferry.

 Hard.
 13 miles / 21 km

-Figure of 8 walk around the clifftops of Cape Griz-Nez.
+Figure of 8 walk around the clifftops of Cape Gris-Nez.
 Cliffs and beaches, return by an inland routes of dunes and marshes.
 Access by Div'in bus or car.

-Start from: the church at Wissant, the Church at Tardinghen, or Cape Gris-Nez.
+Start from: the church at Wissant (about 16km west along the coast from Calais), the Church at Tardinghen, or Cape Gris-Nez.
 Things to see: